Quartodecimanism: Background

-Of the disputes about the date when the Lord's Supper (Eucharist) should be celebrated, disputes known as Paschal/Easter controversies, the quartodeciman is the first recorded.
+Of the disputes over the date when the Lord's Supper (Eucharist) should be celebrated, disputes known as Paschal/Easter controversies, the quartodeciman is the first recorded.

-In the mid–2nd century, the practice in Asia Minor was for the pre-Paschal fast to end and the feast to be held on the 14th day of Nisan, when the Barley was found ripe after the New Moon near the Jewish lunar month of Nisan (no matter the day of the week on which it occurred), the date on which the Passover sacrifice had been offered when the Second Temple stood, and "the day when the people put away the leaven".
+In the mid–2nd century, the practice in Asia Minor was for the pre-Paschal fast to end with a feast held on the 14th day of Nisan, when the barley was ripe after the new moon near the Jewish lunar month of Nisan (no matter the day of the week on which it occurred), the date on which the Passover sacrifice had been offered when the Second Temple stood, and "the day when the people put away the leaven".
 Those who observed this practice were called quartodecimani, Latin for "fourteenthers", because of holding their celebration on the 14th day of Nisan.

 The practice had been followed by Polycarp, who was a disciple of John the Apostle and bishop of Smyrna (c.
 69 – c.
 155) - one of the seven churches of Asia, and by Melito of Sardis (d. c.
 180).
 Irenaeus says that Polycarp visited Rome when Anicetus was its bishop (c.
 68–153), and among the topics discussed was this divergence of custom, with Rome celebrating the Easter always on Sunday.
 Irenaeus noted:

 But neither considered that the disagreement required them to break off communion and initiate a schism.
 Indeed, "Anicetus conceded the administration of the Eucharist in the church to Polycarp, manifestly as a mark of respect.
 And they parted from each other in peace, both those who observed, and those who did not, maintaining the peace of the whole church."